Quang367101208/Chess-Opening-Analysis/README.md

 This project answers the question: which chess opening performs best at a given rating level?
 Using a public dataset of Lichess games, the data was cleaned, filtered, and aggregated in MySQL to calculate each opening's average performance score across five rating brackets, separately for White and Black.

+**A.** Initial data screening & analysis
+!
+Overview
+In this first part, data was downloaded from kaggle, cleansed before having the average win rates computed.

 !
 Data Source

 [Chess Game Dataset (Lichess) — Kaggle](https://www.kaggle.com/datasets/datasnaek/chess?resource=download)